Bullers of Buchan

 Bullers of Buchan, engraving from 1755.
 Public Domain.

-The pothole behind the arch is almost circular and 30 m deep.
-The places was obviously used as a natural harbour, which is shown on the historic engraving.
+The daylight shaft behind the arch is almost circular and 30 m deep.
+The place was obviously used as a natural harbour, which is shown on the historic engraving.
 But with an entrance which is only 5 m wide and a confined space of probaly 10 m by 20 m, it is only suitable for small boats.

 There are numerous other arches along the coast, which are quite impressive, but not as special as this one, so they are not listed separately.
 The closest are The Camels’s Back with the Bow of Pitwartlachie arch, and the Rock of Dunbuy with the Arch of Dunbuy.
 This second one is a little different as it is above the sea.